dalesgit/logseq/pages/SD Training Nov 14.md

 - Next module "arts in SD". creative exploration.
 	- write a poem with me:
 	- "being with what is"
 	- Write down the (word that they use) as first line.
 2nd 2 adjectives describing the first line.
-3rd line 3 adverbs what is the [] doing?
+3rd line 3 adverbs what is the [?] doing?
+4th line 4 word sentence that describes [?]
 		- Quinzaine
 		- "loss"
 			- quietly deeply
 			- spreading throughout memory
+			- stalking my inner
 			-
 	-